-Group total committee ballots sent: 32

-Joint Committee on Drinking Water Treatment Units % committee ballots returned: 75%

-affirmative votes: 14

-negative votes: 5

-abstentions: 5

-Public comment end 1/14/23 % affirmative of total ballots sent: 44%

-% affirmative of total affirmative + negative ballots: 74%

-This type of study would allow an analysis of variation and perhaps even show that variation could be greatly reduced by using RO/DI as the source water.
-Unfortunately, without performing a study, we are creating a situation that may result in even worse variation than what we are currently experiencing within the
+Group total committee ballots sent: 32 Joint Committee on Drinking Water % committee ballots returned: 75% Trootmont Unite affirmative votes: 14 negative votes: 5 abstentions: 5 Bublic comment and 1/14/23 % affirmative of total ballots sent: 44% Public comment end % affirmative of total affirmative + negative ballots: 74% This type of study would allow an analysis of variation and perhaps even show that variation could be greatly reduced by using RO/DI as the source water.

 Response to comment industry.
+Unfortunately, without performing a study, we are creating a situation that may result in even worse variation than what we are currently experiencing within the This type of study would allow an analysis of variation and perhaps even show that variation could be greatly reduced by using RO/DI as the source water.

+TAB8:

-TAB8: Task Group Updates
+Task Group Updates